acdaniel864/capstone/README.md

 * Rating and age have a positive correlation, which is to be expected, as wines age they are known to increase in depth of flavour.
 * Most important features of wine prices: rating, vintage, region, producer, country.
 * Spain seem to be where the great value wine is to be found.
-* France most expern

 ## Future Analysis Ideas - Further Investigation:
         * Review Text Analysis: Apply natural language processing (NLP) to analyze review texts for mentions of price or value.
 Determine if reviews often justify ratings with price (e.g., "great for the price") versus focusing solely on taste or experience.
 Or how frequently 'price' is mentioned in wine ratings across different platforms.
 A higher frequency of price mentions in positive (or negative) ratings could indicate a price-contextual evaluation.
         * Prices of wines for various reasons differ between countries, those scrapes done in EUR will be price differently to those done in GBP or USD.
 Taxes are different, import taxes are different and websites might deal with price conversions differently.
         * Investigate if a renowned reviewer having reviewed a wine is predictive for prices.